orelrahum/evil-twin/readme.md

 # Evil-twin
 ## attack and defencive

-our code work on Unix OS,
+*our code work on Unix OS,
+*please make sure you have 2 wifi adapter
-before you start please make sure you make all install:
+*before you start please make sure you make all install:
 1. git clone https://github.com/orelrahum/evil-twin    //get from github our project
 2. sudo apt-get update
 3. sudo apt-get upgrade